 In order to care for others, you must first make sure you are cared for.
 In this area, I have included a self- care assessment, an article on how prayer and good reading aid in self care, and a full page of self care ideas.
 Also included is a reading goal sheet with a list of recommended reading for the year.

 Each month, there is a large, two-page calendar with space to note appointments and events.
-This spread also includes a thematic plan to read through the Bible in a year.
-Read more on how to utilize this Bible reading plan in the August article!
+This section also includes encouraging articles and a thematic plan to read through the Bible in a year.

 Included each month are uniquely designed tear-out shopping lists to accompany the dinner menu planning area on the weekly layout.